Written by Michael VanDerLaan

 *We may earn revenue from the products available on this site and participate in affiliate programs.

 When shopping for putter grips, it can be difficult to navigate the sizes, styles, shape, firmness, and weight of all your different options.
-Similar to the challenges of choosing the best grips for wedges, irons, and woods, there are simply too many options to make a choice with complete confidence, so our staff of experts have created this guide to help you find the right putter grip for your game.
+Similar to the challenges of choosing the best grips for wedges, irons, and woods, there are simply too many options to make a choice with complete confidence, so our staff of experts have created this guide to help you find the right grip for your game.

-Best Overall
+Best overall

-Best Jumbo
+Best JUMBO

-Winn Pro X
+Winn Pro x jumbo

 Over the years, the experts at Golf Gear Advisor have used a number of different putter grips with varying levels of success.
 Some we loved.
 Some didn’t last more than a day or two on our putters.

 Looking back, we are glad we tried so many so that we knew exactly how to test the putter grips, and bring them to you with honest, informed reviews.
 We will take you through the important things to consider when choosing your grip, and bring you a comprehensive list of the best ones.
-All you have to do is understand your preferences and click a button to get going!

-Reviews And Recommendations
+Putter Grip Reviews And Recommendations

 After comprehensive testing and extended use under all conditions, we have compiled our list of reviews of the top putter grips to help you roll the golf ball better and win your weekend game!

-Best SuperStroke: SuperStroke Traxion Tour 2.0
+Best SuperStroke: SuperStroke Zenergy Tour

 Soft feel, amazing appearance, and enhanced feel on the greens are only a few of the many things you get from this amazing grip.